Frenchburg Presbyterian College

 The first school in Frenchburg consisted of a one-room log school that soon became overflowing with children, some seated two or three to a desk.
-There were a half dozen books per 50 children, inadequate sanitation, and substandard teaching materials.1 Subsequent schools that were later developed were not in better condition.
+There were a half dozen books per 50 children, inadequate sanitation, and substandard teaching materials.
+1 Subsequent schools that were later developed were not in better condition.

 Founding Frenchburg Presbyterian College

-After consideration, the church opted to locate a school and church in the town on a five-acre plot.5 Local citizens donated money and labor in developing the facility, and the West Lexington Presbytery of the Presbyterian Church deeded to the Women’s Board a small frame church house which had been abandoned several years prior.
+After consideration, the church opted to locate a school and church in the town on a five-acre plot.
+5 Local citizens donated money and labor in developing the facility, and the West Lexington Presbytery of the Presbyterian Church deeded to the Women’s Board a small frame church house which had been abandoned several years prior.

-In October 1909, the church was repaired and made suitable for a private day school and as a house of worship, educating twenty.2 It featured a public reading room and had a yard for basketball and other athletics.5 Students were either required to either pay tuition or be enrolled in a work-study program, and were also required to study the Bible at least two hours per week.2 Miss Bertha Houston was the pioneer teacher and missionary for nine years, laying the foundation for the church and school.5
+In October 1909, the church was repaired and made suitable for a private day school and as a house of worship, educating twenty.
+2 It featured a public reading room and had a yard for basketball and other athletics.
+5 Students were either required to either pay tuition or be enrolled in a work-study program and were also required to study the Bible at least two hours per week.
+2 Miss Bertha Houston was the pioneer teacher and missionary for nine years, laying the foundation for the church and school.
+5

-A farm of sixty acres with some hillside was then acquired.5
+A farm of sixty acres with some hillside was then acquired.
+5

 On September 19, 1910, a two-story brick building was completed to serve as the primary school building for grades one through eight and as a residence for eight teachers financed through the Women’s Missionary Thank Offering.
 It was formally dedicated on October 29 with Miss Houston as superintendent.
 Enrollment in the first year was 167, which increased to 180 and 189 in the subsequent two years.

-In 1914, the first class was ready to graduate.5 6 A committee of five Frenchburg businesses and professional men made elaborate plans for the first commencement.
+In 1914, the first class was ready to graduate.
+5 6 A committee of five Frenchburg businesses and professional men made elaborate plans for the first commencement.
 A tent was pitched on the campus for the festivities, and there were picnics and other activities throughout the day.

-Between 1914 and 1917, students and teachers lived in the school building and in a small white cottage at the eastern end of campus, with living quarters becoming increasingly crowded as enrollment surged.5 To accommodate additional students, a three-story brick dormitory for 70 was constructed and named after Elizabeth Brown.
+Between 1914 and 1917, students and teachers lived in the school building and in a small white cottage at the eastern end of campus, with living quarters becoming increasingly crowded as enrollment surged.
+5 To accommodate additional students, a three-story brick dormitory for 70 was constructed and named after Elizabeth Brown.
 Male students relocated from the basement of the school building to the third floor of the new dormitory, while females were assigned to the second floor.
 The first floor was reserved for recreation, dining, and administrative offices.
-Space formerly occupied by students and teachers were remodeled to provide a library and home economic classrooms.
+Space formerly occupied by students and teachers were remodeled to provide a library and home economics classrooms.

-During this time, a Mountain Industries project was initiated to help the people sell their handicrafts in order to obtain money to send their children to the Presbyterian school.5 Homespun, home-dyed and home-woven quilts with patterns such as the Star of the East, Rose in the Garden, Double Wedding Ring, Isle of Patmos and their rugs, chairs and baskets were sold throughout the denomination.
+During this time, a Mountain Industries project was initiated to help the people sell their handicrafts in order to obtain money to send their children to the Presbyterian school.
+5 Homespun, home-dyed and home-woven quilts with patterns such as the Star of the East, Rose in the Garden, Double Wedding Ring, Isle of Patmos and their rugs, chairs, and baskets were sold throughout the denomination.
 Church friends sent boxes and barrels of clothing for these people.
-The old school district building in Frenchburg became a store room where the clothing was offered for a nominal price.
+The old school district building in Frenchburg became a storeroom where the clothing was offered for a nominal price.

-The need for a dedicated residence for teachers was apparent by the late 1910’s.5 Funds from the New World Movement of the United Presbyterian Church became available and during the summer of 1921, the Teacher’s Home was constructed.
+The need for a dedicated residence for teachers was apparent by the late 1910’s.
+5 Funds from the New World Movement of the United Presbyterian Church became available and during the summer of 1921, the Teacher’s Home was constructed.
 The first floor had two apartments of five rooms each for the superintendent and principal.
 The second floor had nine rooms for the women teachers plus a guest room, living room and small kitchen.

 In 1924, additional land was purchased to enlarge the farm to 170 acres.
 A cottage was remodeled and a dairy barn and other buildings were constructed.
 The farm became a model for improved methods of agriculture and dairying, as well as providing work for male students.
-The Hunting Memorial Shop was constructed to provide training in wood and iron crafts.5
+The Hunting Memorial Shop was constructed to provide training in wood and iron crafts.
+5

-During the spring of 1927, the “Reporter,” the school newspaper, made its debut.5 The name was later changed to “The Frenchburg Reporter” and was known as “A Voice from the Mountain Schools of the W.G.M.S.”
+During the spring of 1927, the “Reporter,” the school newspaper, made its debut.
+5 The name was later changed to “The Frenchburg Reporter” and was known as “A Voice from the Mountain Schools of the W.G.M.S.”

 In 1929, the school constructed a the Shear Gymnasium and Auditorium, used for social gatherings, dramatics, and public entertainments, as well as a gymnasium.
 Elsewhere, conditions had become crowded in the Elizabeth Brown dormitory.
-A lot and frame house next to the school farm was purchased and the male students moved to these new quarters.5
+A lot and frame house next to the school farm was purchased and the male students moved to these new quarters.
+5

-During the Great Depression, the school continued to grow, adding extracurricular activities and a school lunch program.5 The growth temporarily reversed during World War II, when many students and teachers served the nation in various capacities.
+During the Great Depression, the school continued to grow, adding extracurricular activities and a school lunch program.
+5 The growth temporarily reversed during World War II, when many students and teachers served the nation in various capacities.

-In May 1957, the Frenchburg Presbyterian College was ordered closed by Presbyterian Church officials after serving 500 students and 30 staff due to the availability of nearby county facilities.5 6
+In May 1957, the Frenchburg Presbyterian College was ordered closed by Presbyterian Church officials after serving 500 students and 30 staff due to the availability of nearby county facilities.
+5 6

 - 1910: Principal (superintendent) was Rev. Brainerd Jamison.